chartmann1590/VowVault/docs/photo_of_day.md

 # 📸 Photo of the Day Voting System

 The Photo of the Day feature allows wedding guests to vote on daily featured photos, creating an engaging and interactive experience for your wedding gallery.
+The system now includes automatic candidate selection based on photo popularity.

 ## ✨ Features